Slava/kis-arduino-workshop/01-arduino-coding.md

 ```

 Let's break the above code down:
 To declare a function, we must say what type it will return.
 In this case, we're returning an integer (the square of a number), so we use the **int** type.
 After that, we give a name to our function (in the example, it is "square").
 Next, we need to let the function know what we will pass in.
 In this case, we're just passing in some integer i.
 We call these **parameters**.
 These go in parentheses.
 Next, we move onto the actual code of the function.
 This goes in curly braces {}.
-In this example, we only have one line, i*i, which we then return.
-Now we can call square(i) whenever we want the square of a number.
+In this example, we only have one line, `i*i`, which we then return.
+Now we can call `square(i)` whenever we want the square of a number.

 ### If Statements